Type 95 Ha-Go light tank: Manchuria and the Kuril Islands

 Although tank brigades equipped with the Type 95 were present during the 1945 Soviet invasion of Manchuria, the war ended before the Red Army had engaged their main formations.
-The only use of the Type 95 in any numbers against Soviet forces was at the Battle of Shumshu during the Invasion of the Kuril Islands, when shortly before the Japanese surrender had been finalized, they formed part of an armored force which unsuccessfully attacked the Soviet beach head, but was defeated by their anti-tank guns.
+The only use of the Type 95 in any numbers against Soviet forces was at the Battle of Shumshu during the Invasion of the Kuril Islands, when shortly before the Japanese surrender had been finalized, they formed part of an armored force which unsuccessfully attacked the Soviet beach head but was defeated by their anti-tank guns.

 Usage after the war

 Survivors

 A number of Type 95 Ha-Go tanks have been preserved at museums around the world.
 In 2007, the Oregon Military Museum sponsored the complete reconstruction of a Type 95 light tank.
 The tank is no longer operational, however, as the original engine encountered mechanical issues and lost oil pressure during a test drive.
 A second running Type-95 recovered from a Pacific island and restored largely in Poland is currently on loan to the Tank Museum at Bovington UK by its private owner.
-Following restoration and public debut at Bovington Tankfest 2019 this vehicle has been sold to a Japanese buyer and will be returned to Japan for presentation and public display once the COVID-19 situation permits.
+Following restoration and public debut at Bovington Tankfest 2019 this vehicle was sold to a Japanese buyer and the plan is to return it to Japan for presentation and public display.